 However, if you and your spouse decide that selling the business and dividing the proceeds is a reasonable method of starting fresh and going your separate ways, you also have that option.
 The net proceeds are likely to be divided according to how much everyone contributed to generating the revenue of the business.
 This may require some negotiation, which is where your Akron divorce lawyer can help.
 It’s best to reach a mutually agreeable arrangement instead of waiting for the court to handle everything.

-When you’re getting a divorce, and you own a business, you might wonder if your spouse will get half even if they’ve never been involved in the operation.
+When you are dividing a business in a divorce, you might wonder if your spouse will get half even if they’ve never been involved in the operation.
 You also may wonder if you’ll have to continue working with your spouse if they were involved.
 The answer to these questions varies according to your specific situation.

 In Ohio, the law requires a fair split of all property acquired during the marriage.
 That includes any business, even if one spouse did not contribute meaningfully to the business.